Men in feminism: Men's liberation movement

 The link between the biological male sex and the social construction of masculinity was seen by some scholars as a limitation on men's collaboration with the feminist movement.
-This sharply contrasted with sex role theory which viewed gender as something determined by biological differences between the sexes.
-Other key elements of the men's liberation movement were the ideas that genders are relational and each cannot exist without the other, and that gender as a whole is a social construction and not a biological imperative.
-Thus, second-wave profeminist writers were able to explore the interactions between social practices and institutions, and ideas of gender.
+Thus, second-wave pro-feminist writers were able to explore the interactions between social practices and institutions, and ideas of gender.

 Men's rights movement

 The men's rights movement was formed in the 1980s as a splinter breaking away from the men's liberation movement, as part of a backlash to feminism.
 This group claimed that men's rights were being reduced by feminism, that feminist advances had not been balanced by the elimination of traditional feminine privileges, and that the men should empower themselves by revitalizing their masculinity.
-This argument was also echoed in religious circles with the Muscular Christianity movement.